Tesamorelin Cost in 2026: Pricing, Dosage, and How to Access Safely

 What Off-Label Benefits Are Being Explored?

-Additional research has explored tesamorelin's effects on body composition beyond visceral fat.
-A secondary analysis of the pivotal Phase 3 trials found that tesamorelin responders experienced significant increases in trunk skeletal muscle density and lean muscle area over 26 weeks, suggesting improvements in muscle quality alongside fat reduction (Adrian et al., 2019).
-Ongoing clinical trials are investigating tesamorelin's potential effects on cognition, liver inflammation, and diabetic retinopathy in people living with HIV, with results expected to further define the peptide's therapeutic potential.
+More research has explored tesamorelin's effects on body makeup beyond visceral fat.
+A second test of the pivotal Phase 3 trials found that tesamorelin responders experienced major increases in trunk skeletal muscle density and lean muscle area over 26 weeks, suggesting gains in muscle quality alongside fat reduction (Adrian et al., 2019).

 How Much Does Tesamorelin Cost in 2026?